JSON Preset Builder

 - Spoof a Chrome version we haven't shipped yet.
 Grab

 chrome-latest, override the User-Agent and sec-ch-ua brand list, register aschrome-149-windows.
-Five minutes. - Pin a UA OS that doesn't match your runtime.
+Five minutes of work. - Pin a UA OS that doesn't match your runtime.
 A Linux box can ship the

 chrome-148-windowsUA without touching the TLS handshake. - Remove or add a single TLS extension.
 Override